harolCalzada/zebrand-tech-test/README.md

 ## Requirements
 - docker y docker-compose
-- make (optional)
+- make

 ## Assumptions:
-- We can use django admin for create new users and manage permissions.
+- To create the first superuser we can use the django creates superuser command

 ## Solution
-- The project use django and django rest framework.
+- The project uses django and django rest framework.
-- The project use the default User model from django, is a admin user if "is_staff" or "is_superuser" field is True
+- The project uses the default User model from django, is a admin user if "is_staff" or "is_superuser" field is True
-- For notifications the project use a broker and worker to send an email in background(dramatiq library).
+- For notifications the project uses a broker and worker to send an email in background(dramatiq library).
-- The project uses a in memory database to save the product queried data(redis).
+- The project uses an in memory database to save the product queried data(redis).
+- The project use django signals for notifications, it send the  trigger for notification email and to increase the count of a product.

 ## Build the project for local environment
 Create a .env file inside server-config/local folder with the values inside env_template file